 5. Train pets – If you are good with animals, then you may want to look into training them for side money.
 You can help pet owners teach their pets how to behave better, do tricks, and more.

 6. Groom pets – This is yet another side business related to animals, but it can be a good one.
 You could start a mobile pet grooming business where you go directly to the pets.

-7. Answer surveys – Survey companies I recommend include VIP Voice, American Consumer Opinion, Survey Junkie, Survey Downline, Clear Voice Surveys, Product Report Card, Survey Club, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
+7. Answer surveys – Survey companies I recommend include VIP Voice, American Consumer Opinion, Survey Junkie, Clear Voice Surveys, Product Report Card, Survey Club, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
 They’re free to join and free to use!
 You get paid to answer surveys and to test products.
 It’s best to sign up for as many as you can as that way you can receive the most surveys and make the most money.

 8. Become an Uber or Lyft driver – Spending your spare time by driving others around can be a great money maker.
 Read more about this in my post – How To Become An Uber Or Lyft Driver.
 Click here to join Uber and start making money ASAP.

 9. Scoop poop – Okay, this isn’t the most glamorous job, but someone has to do it.

 10. Shovel snow – If you get snow where you live, then you may be able to knock on your neighbor’s doors and see if they would like it shoveled.
 If you want to go a little further, you could even invest in a plow and market your services.